-My husband and I were at the Oregon Coast for our yearly vacation March 7th – March 14th.
-We decided during that trip to stay off the Internet while we in our room and only briefly checked emails when out.
+My husband and I were at the Oregon Coast for our yearly vacation in early March.
+The decision was made to stay off the Internet while in our room and to only briefly check emails when out.

-We still had two more vacation days.
-We spent the next one at home unpacking, reading emails, catching up on Facebook posts, and a little news.
-We also reminded ourselves that we were still on vacation, so we watched a movie, took a nap, and ate leftover gluten-free pizza.
+There were two more days left of vacation at home so we spent the first day unpacking, reading emails, and just hanging out at home.
+We reminded ourselves that we were still on vacation, so we watched a movie, took a nap, and ate leftover gluten-free pizza.

 Upon noticing our slow vacation pace, our son said, “You better get out and shop.
 They are talking about self-isolation starting tomorrow.”
-So that’s what we did on our last day and I have been sheltering-in-place except for the occasional trip to pick up pre-ordered groceries since then.
+So, that’s what we did and have been sheltering-in-place since then.

-As I’ve talked with others, I have heard how fears during this time of the Coronavirus, are filling the airwaves.
+As I’ve talked with others, I have heard their fears during this time are filling them with more discomfort.

 The questions you ask are pervasive.
 They hang in the background of your thoughts no matter what you are doing.
 So even though you all have different stories, you are all living through the same pandemic.
-You do not know what the future holds.
+You do not know what the future holds because of the coronavirus.

-In the time of this great unknowing, have you found that your chronic pain is worse?
+In the time of the coronavirus have you found that your chronic pain is worse?
 Do you have more flares?
 Why?
 “The human brain… is an ‘anticipation machine, and ‘making future’ is the most important thing it does.’ …Uncertainty diminishes how efficiently and effectively we can prepare for the future, and thus contributes to anxiety.”
 US Library of Medicine National Institutes of Health (NCBI)

 Increased stress, anxiety, and/or depression feels physically painful and if you already have chronic pain, you need to be even more aware.